-When the Allman Brothers Band Recorded ‘At Fillmore East’
+How the Allman Brothers Band’s ‘At Fillmore East’ Changed Everything

 The band had been running itself into the ground playing hundreds of dates a year just to keep even, earning fans on the road but not making much mainstream headway.
 The fact that multiple members had allegedly developed major substance abuse issues by that time surely didn’t help matters either.
 The follow-up to their second album, Idlewild South, was probably starting to look like a make-or-break proposition, especially since Duane had already collaborated with Eric Clapton in Derek and the Dominos by then, and could easily have gone off to other things if the band hit a wall.

 The Allman Brothers understood the nature of their talents well enough by 1971 to determine that their next album should be a live recording.
 It would turn out to be the best decision the band ever made, both artistically and commercially.

 Though the Allmans were on Georgia-based indie Capricorn Records, the label was distributed by Atlantic, who had helped set them up with renowned producer/engineer Tom Dowd for Idlewild South, and Dowd returned to helm the live recording.
 It probably didn’t take too much deliberation to decide on the ideal venue for the task.